 When space is limited, like with a closet laundry room, using shelves or stacking storage units helps you take advantage of the extra vertical space for ultimate efficiency.
 This is pretty much what stackable washers and dryers were built for.

 Cabinets and high shelves are a wonderful way to add some extra storage space, but they can also leave laundry rooms feeling cramped.
 Make sure you have enough space above your machines and any floor storage units, and mix in some uncovered shelves and door-free cabinets to keep the room open.

-The cabinets above the washer and dryer in this laundry room from a 4-bedroom, 4-bath, 2-half-bath Craftsman home planuse space that would otherwise be wasted (House Plan #163-1027).
+The cabinets above the washer and dryer in this laundry room from a 4-bedroom, 4-bath, 2-half-bath Craftsman home planuse space that would otherwise be wasted (Plan #163-1027).
 By using upper cabinets on one wall only, the homeowner avoids creating a cramped space here.

 7. Turn Unused Space into Countertops

 Having a table in your laundry room for fold clothes and other tasks is great, but not always possible in smaller spaces.
 Solve this by putting a countertop above your front-loading washer and dryer – it’s space that would otherwise go to waste!

 Little touches like a subway tile backsplash behind your utility sink can make the entire room feel new and sleek.
 Go with a pattern and color scheme that fits with the whole laundry room to keep it cohesive, and don’t be afraid to reuse your extra tiles from the kitchen backsplash.